284: No Such Thing As Salty Yeti Bones

 is the story of the Dorchester Gladiators.

-I don't know if you know this one, so the Dorchester Gladiators were a team in the year 2000 and they were an amateur over 40s, very unfit rugby team who just played sort of amateur games for fun.
+I don't know if you know this one, so the Dorchester Gladiators were a team in the year 2000 and they were an amateur, over-40s, very unfit rugby team who just played sort of amateur games for fun.

-And then they thought they were mate, mate, so they thought they'd go to Romania for kind of a big booze-up and play some rugby over there.
+And then they thought they were mate, so they thought they'd go to Romania for kind of a big booze-up and play some rugby over there.

 And they went, and they were giving some toys to an orphanage, actually, to be fair.

-And there'd been some sort of mistranslation, and so Romania thought that they were basically a national-level team.
+And so, Romania thought that they were basically a national-level team.

-And so when they turned up, they realized it was in their national stadium, it was being broadcast on television.
+And so, when they turned up, they realized it was in their national stadium, it was being broadcast on television,

 They did say, we did get a bit suspicious when they offered us a training session the night before and we refused to do that as we do our pre-match warm-up in the bar.